Citrus shield bug

 Crop: Citrus

 Why is it a problem?
-Feeding on sap of young mandarins can cause considerable early (“summer”) fruit drop, although compensatory development of remaining fruit can lessen the economic importance.
+Feeding on the sap of young mandarins can cause a considerable early (“summer”) fruit drop, although compensatory development of the remaining fruit can lessen its economic importance.
 Damage can be severe, but management is generally not needed in most years and orchards.

 Where and when is it a problem?
 It is a problem below 1000 m asl, causing fruit drop from April to September.
-It can cause near complete loss in some areas, possibly up to twice a decade.
+It can cause near complete loss in some areas.

 IDENTIFICATION